tbrowder/Raku-Modules/README.md

 Procedures for **complete** removal
 -----------------------------------

-Should you ever want to remove the `rakudo-pkg` installation, run the following program as root: `remove-rakudo-pkg`.
+Should you ever want to remove the `rakudo-pkg` installation, run the following RakudoPkg program as root: `remove-rakudo-pkg`.

+    $ cd RakudoPkg
+    $ sudo ./bin/install-rakudo-pkg

 The pertinent parts of that bash script are shown here: